 The 21st Legislative District Democratic Organization of Washington State group shall consist of current members of the Organization, PCOs, the Executive Board members, and registered voters residing in the 21st Legislative District.
 The approval of the Executive Board shall be required for any exceptions to this membership list.

-SECTION 4.04 – FRIENDS OF GROUP

-The Friends of the 21st Legislative District Democrats group shall consist of current members of the Organization, PCOs, the Executive Board members, and registered voters residing in the state of Washington.
-The approval of the Executive Board shall be required for any exceptions to this membership list.

 SECTION 4.05 – PUBLIC PAGE

 The public page shall be used to advertise events and meetings, open to the public, and promote general announcements to the community.